Verified By: Dr. Donald John Babu (MBBS, MS, FCPS, MCh - Surgical Oncology, MRCS (UK), FICS) |Updated On September 18, 2020

-Small-cell lung cancer (SCLC) has two main stages which is limited stage and extensive stage.
+Small-cell lung cancer (SCLC) has two main stages which are limited stage and extensive stage.

-- In the limited stage, cancer is found in only one lung or near the lymph nodes on the same side of the chest.
+- Limited Stage: Cancer is found in only one lung or near the lymph nodes on the same side of the chest.

-- The extensive stage means cancer may spread throughout one lung, to the opposite lung, to the lymph nodes on the opposite side, to the fluid around the lung, to the bone marrow and to the distant organs.
+- Extensive stage: Cancer may spread throughout one lung, to the opposite lung, to the lymph nodes on the opposite side, to the fluid around the lung, to the bone marrow and to the distant organs.

 Want to plan your treatment in India?

 Smoking causes the majority of lung cancers, but lung cancer also occurs in people who have prolonged exposure to secondhand smokers.